ehsanyousefzadehasl/PCwGPGPUs/README.md

 In the words of Thomas Jefferson
 > I like the dreams of the future better than the history of the past.

 The story starts 1948 (I can barely remember, but I believe you would not be able to remember anything) when Von Neumann architecture became the mainstream of computer architecture.
-Computer architectures were desigining and building computing systems that were fetching data from memories, processing it on CPUs, then writing it back to memories.
+Computer architects were desigining and building computing systems that were fetching data from memories, processing it on CPUs, then writing it back to memories.
 They encountered several challenges, and tried to find solutions for them.
 One of the challenges was the processor-memory performance gap referred as [Memory Wall](https://link.springer.com/referenceworkentry/10.1007%2F978-0-387-09766-4_234).
 Computer architects for addressing this issue focused on architectural techniques like caching, pre-fetching, multi-threding, Processing In-Memory (PIM) to prevent CPUs from stalling (waiting for memories to give them data).
 The other one was dennard scaling breakdown.
 Computer architects were not able to improve the performance just by increasing the working frequency of chips.
 So, they steered the computer architecture trend toward Parallelism.
 This time instead of complex large processor cores, they were desigining for more simple processors working together.
 This architecture increased performance, and power efficiency by providing more operations per watt.
 Indeed, they focused on throughput (on large cores their focus was on latency).
 The only pitfall of parallel systems was making programmers' lifes harder.
 It is usually claimed challenging for a programmer, who is used to develop serial programs, to switch to a new thinking paradigm and develop parallel programs!

 ## Compute Unified Device Architecture (CUDA)
 It is a parallel computing platform and API created by NVIDIA allowing developers to use a CUDA-enabled GPU for general purpose processing.
 This approach is termed as GPGPU (General Purpose GPU).
 The CUDA platform is a software layer providing a direct access to the GPU's virtual instruction set (PTX) and parallel computational elements, for the execution of kernels which also are called computer kernels.
 This platform is designed to work with programming languages like C, C++, Fortran.
 As a result, programming with CUDA is much easier than prior APIs, like Direct3D and OpenGL (demaning advanced skills in graphics programming), to it.
 OpenCL (Open Computing Language) is a framework providing developers with more capability of writing programs that execute across heterogeneous platforms consisted of CPUs, GPUs, DSPs, FPGAs, and other hardware accelerators.